GoncharIgor/warehouse-ui/README.md

 1. disable user click `Sell` button twice, while the request is being processed by the server
 2. Send second request to server for `products`, `articles` and `sales` if first one has failed
 3. Data caching for reducing our reliance on server stable responses
+4. Cover the rest of components with Unit tests